 Difference in Features

 A letter of credit is rigid.
-Its purpose and the method of use is fixed and no changes can be made to these factors.
+Its purpose and the method of use are fixed, and no changes can be made to these factors.
 In other words, the letter of credit can only be used as an instrument to aid payment between buyer and seller.
 If the buyer has opened a letter of credit and wants to make payment to a seller other than the one mentioned in the letter of credit, he cannot do it.
 The terms of the letter of credit don’t allow such flexibility.

 In a letter of credit, usually, four parties are involved in the process – the buyer, buyer’s bank, seller, and seller’s bank.